NiGuangOwO/Triggernometry/readme.md

 - **Testing Actions**: Introduced a `Test action with live values (ignore conditions)` option and a corresponding default configuration setting to bypass conditions during tests.

-- **Main UI Enhancements**:
+- **Main UI**:
   - Enabled the `Add trigger / folder` buttons when a local trigger is selected, which adds the trigger / folder to the parent folder, just like pasting triggers from xml;
-  - Automatically select the trigger/folder after drag and move.
+  - Automatically select the trigger/folder after drag and move;

-- **CSV Export Improvements**: Enhanced support for table variables that contain commas and double quotes, providing more accurate exports, instead of simply joining together with `,`.
+- **CSV Export**: Enhanced support for table variables that contain commas and double quotes, providing more accurate exports, instead of simply joining together with `,`.

 - **Miscellaneous Adjustments**:
   - Optimized some repeated codes;